 Mount Vernon Trail.
 Constructed by the National Park Service in 1973, the 18.5 mile Mount Vernon Trail runs along the Potomac River, parallel to the George Washington Parkway, between Theordore Roosevelt Island and Mount Vernon, VA, connecting to the Custis and Washington & Old Dominion trails.

 Rock Creek Hiker-Biker Trail, Montgomery County.
 This popular asphalt trail runs from Rock Creek Regional Park in Montgomery County, about 15 miles to the DC boundary.

 Washington, Baltimore and Annapolis (WB&A) Trail.
 This Prince George's County trail runs along the site of the former Washington, Baltimore and Annapolis Railroad.The 5.6-mile trail runs from Route 450 in Glenn Dale, northeast to the Patuxent River.
 Ancillary facilities include trail head parking and rest areas with benches, bike racks, and landscaping.

 Washington & Old Dominion (W&OD) Trail.
 Owned and operated by the Northern Virginia Regional Park Authority, the W&OD is a 45-mile multi-use rail-trail.
 Built on the roadbed of the former Washington & Old Dominion Railroad, the W&OD Trail runs through the urban heartland and countryside of Northern Virginia, from Shirlington near I-395 to Purcellville in Loudoun County.
 Friends of the Washington & Old Dominion Trail is a non-profit organization dedicated to the preservation, enhancement, and promotion of the W&OD Trail.

-BikeArlington's Bicycle Facilities page – Information about facilities in Arlington, including shared-use trails.
+BikeArlington's Bicycle Facilities – Information about facilities in Arlington, including multi-use trails.